Learn about seed libraries, seed swaps and how to save your own seeds. These are great ways to share your love of gardening.

 These seed libraries are popping up all over the country.

-Here are a couple of sites with lists and maps to help you find one near you.
+Here is a site with lists and maps to help you find one near you.

 If you can’t find a seed library nearby you could certainly start your own.